mattsolution/YF-020H_dev_board/README.md

 Laser cut:
-The images have been generated from STL models to be used for laser cut and engraving THe color code is adapted for TROTEC Job Control software.
+The images have been generated from STL models to be used for laser cut and engraving The color code is adapted for [visit TROTEC](https://www.troteclaser.com/en-us/) JobControl software.
 Red color cuts and black engraves

 3D print:
 The STL files allow to print the two plates that go over and under the board.